*1999 in Germany

 Lara Boschkor was born in Tübingen in 1999 and began playing the violin at the age of four.
 She is currently studying as a junior student at the Frankfurt University of Music and Performing Arts in Erik Schumann’s class.

 The young violinist has won numerous prizes and awards, including first prize in the Jeunesses International Violin Competition in 2011, second prize in the International Brahms Violin Competition in 2012 and first prize in the Carl Flesch Violin Competition in 2013.
 In 2015 she was also awarded first prize in the Johansen International String Competition.
-The gifted young musician is being supported by the Deutsche Stiftung Musikleben and the Bruno Frey Stiftung and was awarded a Peter Ustinov Foundation scholarship in 2015.
-2017 she won first prize at the TONALi Violin Competition.
+The gifted young musician is being supported by the Deutsche Stiftung Musikleben and the Bruno Frey Stiftung.
+In 2017 she won first prize at the TONALi Violin Competition.

 Lara Boschkor can look back on concert performances with the Osaka Symphony Orchestra, the Armenian Philharmonic Orchestra and the State Symphony Orchestra of México.
 As a chamber musician she has performed at the Festspiele Mecklenburg-Vorpommern, the Mondsee Music Festival, the Oberstdorf Musiksommer and the Schleswig-Holstein Music Festival.